Minimum measurements quantum protocol for band structure calculation: Results and Discussion

 \section{Results and Discussion}

-In this section, we present several benchmark calculations using the VQD algorithm with a constant $\mathcal{O}(1)$ measurement protocol and compare them against results obtained via exact diagonalization.
+In this section, we present several benchmark calculations using the OA-VQE algorithm with a constant $\mathcal{O}(1)$ measurement protocol and compare them against results obtained via exact diagonalisation.
 We report results for two tight-binding models: a three-qubit model of a two-dimensional CuO$_2$ square lattice with a three-atom basis~\cite{Fulde1995}, and a four-qubit model of a two-dimensional bilayer graphene system~\cite{McCann, Kuzmenko}.
-These models were evaluated using a shot-based simulator implemented by an open-source quantum computing framework Qiskit~\cite{Qiskit2024} combined with the COBYQA (Constrained Optimization BY Quadratic Approximation) optimization protocol~\cite{Ragonneau} as implemented in SciPy~\cite{SciPy}.
+These models were evaluated using a shot-based simulator implemented within the open-source quantum computing framework Qiskit~\cite{Qiskit2024}, as well as on \textcolor{black}{IBM} physical quantum hardware.
+For both the simulator and hardware runs, classical parameter optimisation was performed using the COBYQA (Constrained Optimisation BY Quadratic Approximation) algorithm~\cite{Ragonneau} as implemented in SciPy~\cite{SciPy}.

-In addition, to further validate the scalability of our measurement protocol, we benchmarked the estimation of the correlators $C_{jl}$ with the same parity indices $j,l$, the core observables for the constant measurement protocol, for increasing system sizes, from 3 up to 14 qubits.
-Since the accuracy of the entire constant measurement protocol rests on the ability to extract these correlators from only three global Pauli measurement bases, this test provides a direct assessment of its robustness.
-Importantly, this benchmarking is performed \emph{independently of the variational optimization}, which becomes increasingly difficult and unreliable for larger systems due to the growing complexity of the cost landscape and increased shot noise.
-By decoupling the protocol from classical optimization and focusing purely on the quantum estimation of $C_{jl}$, we demonstrate that our method remains effective and scalable even when applied to system sizes at or near the practical limits of variational quantum algorithms under realistic noise conditions.
-We find that the extracted values of $C_{jl}$ remain accurate and exhibit stable variance across system sizes, confirming that the measurement cost and precision do not deteriorate with qubit count.
+In addition, to further validate the scalability of our measurement protocol, we benchmarked the cost function~(\ref{eq.cost_fun}) estimation for three, four, and ten qubit models.
+Importantly, this benchmarking is performed \emph{independently of the variational optimisation}, which becomes increasingly difficult and unreliable for larger systems due to the growing complexity of the cost landscape and the compounding statistical error arising from the increased number of measurable terms in the Hamiltonian.
+By decoupling the protocol from classical optimisation and focusing purely on the quantum estimation of the cost function, we demonstrate that our method remains effective and scalable even when applied to system sizes at or near the practical limits of variational quantum algorithms under realistic noise conditions.
+We find that the estimated values of the cost function remain accurate and exhibit stable variance across system sizes, confirming that the measurement cost and precision do not deteriorate with qubit count.